VelumaniHCL/openbmc-docs/MultiHostIpmiDesign.md

 **Change : Sending Host detail as additional parameter**

-While routing the ipmb requests coming from the host channel, We will be adding new entry in the the ipmbbridged adds the ipmb bus details configured in the json file key "type".
-In the above example the ipmb request coming from "/dev/ipmb-4" the ipmb will send "host2" as optional parameter in the d-bus interface to ipmid.
+While routing the ipmb requests coming from the host channel, We will be adding new entry in the json config file for the host ID  "host": 1" ipmb will send "host": 1" as optional parameter in the d-bus interface to ipmid.

 Changes in ipmid:
 --------